 Hypothesis:

 My hypothesis is that increasing NYC fare hikes over time reduces volume and thus NYC transit revenue.
 One reason to believe this hypothesis is that as prices increase, people may not want to use the transit system as much as when it was cheaper.
-Rather than use NYC public transporation, one could use other cheaper (or faster methods) of getting around like bikes or scooters.
+Rather than use NYC public transportation, one could use other cheaper (or faster methods) of getting around like bikes or scooters.
 By fare hikes, I am referring to hikes in not just buses and trains, but in MTA tunnels and bridges.
 One way to look at this would be to append the fare prices throughout history in the data and run simulations on how transit revenue is affected as a function of fare prices and traffic volume.

 Tools and Approaches

 The language of choice will be in Python.
-Various libraries such as Numpy, scipy, matplotlib, pandas, seaborn will most likely be used.
+Various libraries such as Numpy, Scipy, Matplotlib, Pandas, Seaborn will most likely be used.
 Other packages or repositories may be needed for creating visualizations of the data for various simulations.

 For the approach of how to create simulations and model, different algorithms like linear/non-linear regression, random forests, neural networks, support vector machines will be looked into.